Mathew1712/contest/telegram/README_IT.md

 # Telegram Contest

-Lista di tutti i contest attivi e non, relativi al progetto open-source [BitSong](https://github.com/bitsongofficial)
+List of all active and non-active contests related to the open-source project [BitSong](https://github.com/bitsongofficial)

-## Lista dei contest
+## Contests List

 - [Tester Telegram Wallet (testnet) [IT]](./tester-telegram-wallet-testnet_it.md)

-### Cos'è BitSong Contest?
+### What is BitSong Contest?

-Scopri cos'è [BitSong Contest](../README_IT.md) e come premierà la propria community.
+Find out what is [BitSong Contest](../README_IT.md) and how it will reward its community.

-### Partecipa alla discussione
+### Join discussions

-Iscriviti alla nostra community su [Discord](https://discord.gg/KeHPnSa) e rimani aggiornato su tutte gli argomenti relativi.
-Assicurati di controllare spesso i nostri canali per non perderti gli aggiornamenti!
+Join our community on [Discord](https://discord.gg/KeHPnSa) and stay updated on all related topics.
+Make sure you check our channels often so you don't miss out on updates!